-- Michael Arends, our Chief Financial Officer; - Ethan Caldwell, our Chief Administrative Officer, General Counsel and Secretary; - Peter Christothoulou, our Chief Executive Officer; - · Russell C. Horowitz, our Executive Director of the Board of Directors; and - Michael Miller, our Senior Vice President of Accounting and Corporate Controller;
+- Michael Arends, our Chief Financial Officer; - Ethan Caldwell, our Chief Administrative Officer, General Counsel and Secretary; - Peter Christothoulou, our Chief Executive Officer; - Clark Kokich, Executive Chairman of the Board of Directors; - Gary Nafus, our Chief Revenue Officer; and - Michael Miller, our Senior Vice President of Finance, Corporate Controller and former Principal Accounting Officer who ceased serving as an executive officer of the Company in May of 2015.

-You can find detailed information regarding the compensation we paid to our NEOs in the tables that begin on page 22.
+You can find detailed information regarding the compensation we paid to our NEOs in the tables that begin on page 24.
 Our executive compensation programs are intended to serve two related goals: